rbjarnason/activitystreams-client/README.md

 	ActivitySnippetAPI: 'http://service.api.com/v1

-options.activeCallbacks - _array_ Array of functions that will be called when a snippet is clicked and the active status is true options.inactiveCallbacks - _array_ Array of functions that will be called when a snippet is clicked and the active status is false
+options.activeCallbacks - _array_ / _function_ A single function or an array of functions that will be called when a snippet is clicked and the active status is true.
+The single function can also be an array.

+options.inactiveCallbacks - _array_ /_function_ A single function or an array of functions that will be called when a snippet is clicked and the active status is false.
+The single function can also be an array.

 	If you have a function:
-		myActiveCB = function() {
+		myCB = function() {
 			// code stuff
 		}

+		anotherCB = function() {
+			// code stuff
+		}

-	then you pass that function in an array:
+	then you pass that function in an array in one of the following ways:

-		activeCallbacks: [activeTest]
+		activeCallbacks: myCB
+		inactiveCallbacks: [myCB, anotherCB]

 ---